ankitrohilla/AI2/README.md

-# AI2
-Artificial Intelligence assignment 2

-Problem with complete graph as the input
+# Modelling community detection as SAT